Notes on the octonions: Donaldson--Thomas theory

-Examples of almost $\rG_2$-manifolds are $S^7$ (considered as unit sphere in the octonions), $S^1\times Z$ where $Z$ is a Calabi-Yau $3$-fold and various resolutions of $\T^7/\Gamma$ where $\Gamma$ is an appropriate finite group (see \cite{J}.)
-Almost $\Spin(7)$-manifolds can be obtained from almost $\rG_2$-manifolds, Calabi-Yau $4$-folds and various resolutions of $\T^8/\Gamma$.
+Every spin $7$--manifold admits a $\Gtwo$--structure \cite{Lawson1989}*{Theorem 10.6}; concrete examples are $S^7$ (considered as unit sphere in the octonions), $S^1\times Z$ where $Z$ is a Calabi--Yau $3$--fold and various resolutions of $T^7\!/\Gamma$ where $\Gamma$ is an appropriate finite group, see \cite{Joyce2000}.
+A spin $8$--manifold $X$ admits a $\Spin(7)$--structure if and only if either $\chi(\slS^+) = 0$ or $\chi(\slS^-) = 0$ \cite{Lawson1989}*{Theorem 10.7}; concrete examples can be obtained from almost $\Gtwo$--manifolds, Calabi--Yau $4$--folds and various resolutions of~$T^8\!/\Gamma$.